-The composition of the Audit and Risk Committee is a minimum of three members and is ordinarily comprised of only Nonexecutive Directors.
+The composition of the Audit and Risk Committee is at least three Non-executive Directors and a majority of Independent Directors.
 The members of the Audit and Risk Committee during the period were:

-- Mr Robert Willes (Chairperson) Independent Non-executive - Ms Eve Howell Independent Non-executive - Mr Eric Streitberg (Not independent but required to meet the minimum number of three members)
+- Mr Robert Willes (Chairperson) Independent Non-executive - Ms Joanne Kendrick Independent Non-executive - Mr Malcolm King Independent Non-executive - Mr Eric Streitberg

-The external auditors, the Executive Chairman (when not a member of the Committee) and the Chief Financial Officer, are invited to Audit and Risk Committee meetings at the discretion of the Committee.
+The external auditors, the Chief Executive Officer and the Chief Financial Officer, are invited to Audit and Risk Committee meetings at the discretion of the Committee.

 The Audit and Risk Committee meet at least three times a year and as often as required as determined by the Chairperson of the Committee.
 The number of meetings that the Committee held, and the number of meetings attended by each Committee member during the year is disclosed in the Directors' Report.
 Any Committee member may convene a meeting of the Committee and two members constitute a quorum.
 The Committee has the right to access management and may engage independent professional advisers as it requires, to assist it to discharge its purpose and responsibilities.
 The Company Secretary is the Secretary of the Audit and Risk Committee.
-The minutes of meetings are circulated, approved and signed by the Chairperson within twenty one days of the date of the meeting.
+The minutes of meetings are circulated, approved and signed by the Chairperson within fourteen days of the date of the meeting.
 The external auditor met with the Audit and Risk Committee twice during the year.